kmax-tech/MatrixX/README.md

 The solver supports apx and tgf files.

-The usage of the solver is according to the ICCMA 2021 Competiton Rules.
+The usage of the solver is according to the ICCMA 2021 Competition Rules.

 ####Options:
 - -p problem